ejplatform/django-boogie/docs/configurations.rst

 Everything you known about standard Python class definitions apply here: configurations can have properties, methods, can define variables during __init__, etc. Boogie configuration classes accept all of that.
-The whole process of how init_configuration works is very simple:
+The whole process of how save_settings works is very simple:

 1) It creates an instance of the chosen configuration class.
 2) It calls the .load_settings() method of that instance.
 This method should